Orange Cream Sweet Tea Float Recipe using Southern Breeze Sweet Tea

 The tea matters here more than you might expect.
 A flavored tea like Blood Orange gives the drink depth without overpowering it.

-That is why the Southern Breeze Blood Orange Sweet Tea bag works so well.
 It brews sweet without added sugar, chills beautifully, and adds just enough citrus to make the float feel intentional.

 Southern Breeze Orange Sweet Iced Tea surrounded by oranges